react-native-elements/react-native-elements/docs/Installation/default_installation.md

-# Installation instructions
+# Default Installation instructions

+If your project is a standard React Native project created using `react-native init` (it should have an ios/android directory), then follow these installation instructions:

-## Step 1: install react-native-vector-icons
+## Step 1: Install react-native-vector-icons

 If you already have this installed, or are using create-react-native-app, this isn't necessary.